jannekole/slate/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-# Overview

-### Vainu API enables user to integrate Vainu’s prospect information and leads to their CRM or other services.
+Vainu API enables users to integrate Vainu’s prospect information and leads to their CRM or other services.

 ## Datetime format
 All datetime values are in [ISO8601 format](https://en.wikipedia.org/wiki/ISO_8601).